Recker011/Catalog-Proxy/README.md

 2. Create a feature branch.
 3. Make your changes and add tests or manual verification steps as appropriate.
 4. Run the server locally and verify the dashboard and APIs.
-5. Open a pull request with a clear description of the changes.
+5. Open a pull request with a clear description of changes.

 ## Support